Special Education Disputes

-The right to a Free Appropriate Public Education (FAPE) is an educational entitlement of all students in the United States, guaranteed by the Rehabilitation Act of 1973 Individuals with Disabilities Education Act FAPE is a civil right rooted in the Fourteenth Amendment , which requires schools to provide students with disabilities special education and related services, at public expense, designed to prepare those students for the future.
+The right to a Free Appropriate Public Education (FAPE) is an educational entitlement of all students in the United States.
+The right to a FAPE is a civil right rooted in the Fourteenth Amendment, which requires schools to provide students with disabilities special education and related services, at public expense, designed to prepare those students for the future.
 To provide FAPE to a student, schools must provide students with an education, including specialized instruction and related services where necessary, designed to prepare the child for "further education, employment, and independent living."

 What is the Individuals with Disabilities Education Act (IDEA)?

-Under the Individuals with Disabilities Education Act (IDEA), federal and Georgia law states that children with disabilities and their families have specific educational rights and procedural protections, or special needs.
+Under the Individuals with Disabilities Education Act (IDEA), federal and Georgia law states that children with disabilities and their families have specific educational rights and procedural protections for exceptional students.
 The law provides for specialized instruction in the least restrictive environment possible that meets these students' challenges – whether physical disabilities, developmental disabilities, behavioral or emotional disabilities, or sensory impairment.

 What is an IEP?